 Massage is generally considered part of complementary and alternative medicine.
 It’s increasingly being offered along with standard treatment for a wide range of medical conditions and situations.
 Studies of the benefits of massage demonstrate that it is an effective treatment for reducing stress, pain and muscle tension.
 While more research is needed to confirm the benefits of massage, some studies have found massage may also be helpful for:

 - Soft tissue strains or injuries

 Beyond the benefits for specific conditions or diseases, some people enjoy massage because it often produces feelings of caring, comfort and connection. ~Mayo Clinic

-The application of sustained pressure and movement into the fascial system in order to eliminate fascial restrictions.
+The application of sustained pressure and movement into the fascial system.
 Practitioners of myofascial release employ long stretching strokes meant to balance tissue and muscle mechanics and improve joint range of motion in order to relieve pain.

 The use of an outside force (massage therapist) to achieve a stretch and increase range of motion.

 A gentle, noninvasive method of evaluating and enhancing the function of a physiological body arrangement called the craniosacral system.
 Cranial sacral therapy encourages the body’s natural healing mechanisms to improve the functioning of the central nervous system.
 The craniosacral therapy practitioner uses a light touch to assist the natural movement of fluid within the craniosacral system.